chrhaeusler/llm-telegram-bot/issues.md

 - [x] `/history on|off|files|load|flush`
 - [x] Automatic load on startup (latest session file)
 - [x] Manual flush merges new entries into JSON (rotating version if too large)
-- [ ] Fix entries of `[Recent]` and do not include API errors like `LLM Char: Error from Groq: 429, message='Too Many Requests', url='https://api.groq.com/openai/v1/chat/completions'`
+- [ ] Fix entries of `[Recent]` and do not include API errors like `LLM Char: Error from Groq: 429, message='Too Many Requests', url='https://api.groq.com/openai/v1/chat/completions'`; `Error from Groq: 429, message='Too Many Requests', url='https://api.groq.com/openai/v1/chat/completions'`; or just `Error from Groq: ` dont know why it is so short?
 - [ ] Unit tests for `/history` behaviors

 ## Phase 4 – History Summarization (🟡 In Progress)